 Note: This feature is available only for Document Management libraries.

-Note: The Attachment button also displays the number of attachments of the document.
+Note: The Attachment menu displays the number of attachments of the document.

 Display and edit properties and workflows

 1. In the Google editor, press the Show / Edit file properties & workflow button.
-A pop-up opens, displaying the system and custom properties and the workflow state.
+A pop-up opens, displaying the document's:

-2. If you are a validator of the document, you can perform workflow actions from this pop-up.
+2. If you are a workflow participant in the document, you can perform workflow actions from this pop-up.

 3. If you are a contributor of the document, you can press the Edit document properties button to update the values of the custom properties.